We use cookies to improve your experience on our site. To find out more, read our privacy policy and cookie policy

 Federating data

 Against the backdrop of the endless race of innovation — defined by disruptive technologies and rising pressure to accelerate speed-to-market — business leaders increasingly forsake anecdotal and reflexive decision-making in favor of evidence-based insights.
-And it’s paying off: a BARC study1 found that businesses that used big data were able to increase profits by 8 to 10% and decrease costs by another 10%.
-What’s more, research from McKinsey2 indicates that the extensive use of customer analytics can lift ROI by more than 130%.3
+And it’s paying off: a BARC study found that businesses that used big data were able to increase profits by 8 to 10% and decrease costs by another 10%.
+What’s more, research from McKinsey indicates that the extensive use of customer analytics can lift ROI by more than 130%.

 Digital twins can be a cornerstone of a company’s digital strategy.